James Traficant: Incarceration

 Traficant entered the Federal Correctional Institution, Allenwood Low, on August 6, 2002, with the Federal Bureau of Prisons ID # 31213-060.
 He served his first seventeen months at Allenwood.
 He claimed that he was put in solitary confinement shortly after his arrival for incitement to riot after he told a guard, "People can't hear you.
 Speak up."
-During the seven years of his incarceration, Traficant refused any visitors, saying that he didn't want anyone to see him.
+During the seven years of his incarceration, Traficant refused any visitors, saying that he did not want anyone to see him.
 He was released on September 2, 2009, at age 68, and was subject to three years of supervised release.

 While in prison, Traficant received support from neo-Nazi David Duke, who urged visitors to his personal website to donate to his personal fund.
 Duke posted a letter written by Traficant stating that he was targeted by the United States Department of Justice for, among other things, defending John Demjanjuk.
 Traficant also claimed, in the letter, that he knew facts about "Waco, Ruby Ridge, Pan Am Flight 103, Jimmy Hoffa and the John F. Kennedy assassination", which he may divulge in the future.
-Author Michael Collins Piper, who wrote Target: Traficant, The Untold Story initially helped circulate Traficant's letter, said that "There's stuff I've written about Traficant that's showing up in places I don't even know.
+Author Michael Collins Piper, who wrote Target: Traficant, The Untold Story and initially helped circulate Traficant's letter, said that "There's stuff I've written about Traficant that's showing up in places I don't even know.
 It's like (six) degrees of separation with the Internet now," and denied that Traficant had any direct connections to Duke.

 Release

 Traficant was released from prison on September 2, 2009.
 On September 6, 2009, 1,200 supporters welcomed him home at a banquet with an Elvis impersonator, and a Traficant lookalike contest.
 "Welcome home Jimbo" was printed on T-shirts.
 "I think it's time to tell the FBI and the IRS that this is our country and we're tired—tired of the pressure, tired of the political targeting, tired of a powerful central government that is crippling America," he said.
 He also said he was considering running for his old seat in Congress.
 Traficant signed a limited, three-month contract to work as a part-time weekend talk radio host for Cleveland news/talk station WTAM in January 2010.
 His contract permitted him to quit if he chose to run for office.

 On November 2, 2009, a column by Traficant in the American Free Press continued his defense of the accused concentration camp guard John Demjanjuk.
-Michael Collins Piper defended Traficant against his accusers.

 2010 congressional campaign

 In September 2010, Traficant was certified to run for the same seat he held before his expulsion, and said that his platform would be to repeal the Sixteenth Amendment to the United States Constitution.
-Traficant lost the election to his former aide Tim Ryan, to whom he lost an earlier race in 2002, in which Traficant ran as an independent from his prison cell.
+Traficant lost the election to his former aide, Tim Ryan, to whom he lost an earlier race in 2002.
 Traficant received 30,556 votes, or 16%.